Kerry Navin (BA Hons, MAACAI)

 Marine Biologist/Information Systems Developer

-Joel is currently studying a Masters in Archaeological Science at the Australian National University expecting to graduate in 2019.
+Joel has a Masters in Archaeological Science from the Australian National University.
 Joel has a broad and extensive experience in archaeology that has taken him worldwide studying abroad in Croatia and conducting projects in Italy.
 Joel specialises in GIS techniques and analysis and is experience in artefact analysis and flexible field methodologies that can be adapted to a variety of situations and environments.
 Recently Joel has been involved with NOHC in several projects including the Western Sydney Airport project and the Googong historical excavation providing archaeological and GIS support.

 Tessa Bryant (PhD, MA Anthropology First Class Hons, B.A Arts Hons, BA/BSc Conjoint)

-Tessa has worked on Aboriginal and historic cultural heritage projects.
+Tessa is a stone artefact specialist and has experience recording and analysing large assemblages for both research and consulting.
+Her doctoral research was in western New South Wales.
+Tessa has worked on both Aboriginal and historic cultural heritage projects.
 Her experience encompasses field surveys, Aboriginal community consultation and archaeological excavations.
 Tessa has been involved in archaeological projects in Australia and overseas, including collaboration with international multidisciplinary teams in New Zealand and Egypt.
-Tessa is a stone artefact specialist and has experience recording and analysing large assemblages.
 Other specialist skills include: archaeological mapping and geospatial analysis using Geographic Information Systems (GIS), field survey using Global Positioning Systems (GPS), field survey and archaeological site recording using Total Stations, and geophysical survey.
-Recent key projects include cultural heritage assessments and stone artefact analyses in Sydney’s North West.
+Recent key projects include cultural heritage assessments and stone artefact analyses in NSW.